Range Map

 Trade-offs

-- Operating Budget: Expect variable costs around $4,700+ per hour and significant annual fixed costs.
+- Operating budget: variable costs near $5,900 per hour and heavy annual fixed costs put the G550 firmly in flagship-ownership territory.

 Technical Specifications